Vehicle registration plates of Sri Lanka

 The current version started in 2000.
 It is in the form of the country emblem and the two-letter region identifier below the emblem on the left side of the plate, two letters, four digits (serial format AB AB 1234).
 It was developed by the German Utsch AG using a variation of the FE-Schrift.
 As of 2013 a new system was introduced using 3 Latin letters and four digits, starting from “AAA 0001”.

 The international vehicle registration code for Sri Lanka is CL.

+Regional Identifier Codes

+The two-letter region identifier below the emblem stands for the Province the vehicle is registered in.
+The following list shows each one of them: